Computer Algebra and Material Design: Symmetry in C

 The ten projection operators are computed as in table \ref{CHARTBLAGAIN}.
-The operators, except that of the fifth representation, are exactly zeros.
+The operators, except that of the fifth representation, are exactly zero.
 The symmetry operations on one vector, which is subject to the icosahedral symmetry, are only representable in the fifth irreducible representation, and the perturbation term $E\cdot r$ is represented by the fifth representation.
-(The fifth representation can be distinguished from others, as such having characters \verb![0,-E(5)^2-E(5)^3,-3]! for thee generators.
+(The fifth representation can be distinguished from others, as such having characters \verb![0,-E(5)^2-E(5)^3,-3]! for three generators.
 Especially, the rotation of 72 degrees should have the character value \verb!-E(5)^2-E(5)^3!.
-The rotation by 72 degrees and its inverse (\verb!f2! and \verb!f2^-1!) have the same character value, because they are conjugate\cite{CommentOnConjugacy}.)
+The rotation by 72 degrees and its inverse (\verb!f2! and \verb!f2^-1!) have the same character value, because they are conjugate.) \begin{remark} In order to see whether the elements x and y are conjugate in group G, try the command.